-We are an Australian Financial Services Licensee with authorisations that allow us to operate a registered equity crowdfunding (CSF) platform and to offer Initial Public Offering (IPOs) to the public.
-It’s important that you understand who is responsible for the offer document; what our responsibilities are and where you are relying on the directors of the company.
+We are an Australian Financial Services Licensee with authorisations that allow us to operate a registered crowd sourced funding platform and to offer Initial Public Offering (IPOs) to the public.
+It’s important that you understand who is responsible for the information provided in an Equity Crowdfunding (ECF) offer document; what OnMarket's responsibilities are, and where you are relying on information provided by the directors of the company.

-Our Gatekeeping responsibilities include things like undertaking good fame and character checks on directors, checking the company is eligible to undertake equity crowdfunding, and that the offer document contains the minimum information required, removing non-compliant offers, keeping investors’ money in a trust bank account, enabling investors to exercise their cooling off rights, and ensuring all investors are made aware of the risky nature of equity crowdfunding investments.
+Our crowd sourced funding gatekeeping responsibilities include undertaking good fame and character checks on directors, checking the company is eligible to undertake equity crowdfunding, and that the offer document contains the minimum information required, removing non-compliant offers, keeping investors’ money in a trust bank account, enabling investors to exercise their cooling off rights, and ensuring all investors are made aware of the risky nature of Equity Crowdfunding investments.

 We have a huge number of companies approach us to raise capital.
 We do 2 things when we select CSF companies to make offers on our platform: